RVel37/NF-MEI/README.md

 ```
 NOTE: `-d 10000` flag used here solely because of the tiny data we are using for interactive tests.
 Tells MELT to include any contig >= 10 000 bp, default is 1 000 000 bp.
 SHOULD GET RID ENTIRELY FOR TESTING WGS/WES

+MELT runs each MEI type INDEPENDENTLY.
+This means it produces 3 VCFs per sample

 > Melt is closed-source and only free for research purposes!

 ## MOBSTER